openstack-archive/infra-manual/doc/source/developers.rst

    query <http://docs.openstack.org/infra/elastic-recheck/readme.html>`_
    for the bug.

-If the patchset has failed a gate job and thus is approved, a recheck will first run the check jobs and if those pass, it will run again the gate jobs.
+If the patchset has failed a gate job and thus is not approved, a recheck will first run the check jobs and if those pass, it will run again the gate jobs.
 There is no way to only run the gate jobs, the check jobs will first be run again.